-Navionics charts contain Tidal Information, represented at large zoom ranges by a box icon with the letter "T." The icon stands for a Tidal Station location.
-An example is displayed in the figure on the right.
+NauticPath charts contain Tidal Information, represented at large zoom ranges by a box icon with the letter "T." These icons will appear when you are zoomed in to a 6mile range.
+The icon stands for a Tidal Station location.
+An example is displayed at right.

-When you zoom in to a sufficiently small zoom range, the icon itself becomes an animated gauge showing a rising or falling tidal height for the selected station.
+When you zoom in to a sufficiently small zoom range (0.8 nautical mile), the icon becomes an animated gauge showing a rising or falling tidal height for the selected station at the present time.
 At larger zoom ranges, you can select the boxed "T" icon and it becomes an animated gauge with a pop-up name box.
-An example is displayed in the following figure.
+The name box disappears seconds.